mrlinnth/laravel12-starter/README.md

 # Laravel 12 starter template

 > ⚠️ **ATTENTION** This is a starter template.
 Clone or fork this repo.
 Develop and commit in a new repo.
 Do not commit to this repo. ‼️
+> 🆘 **WARNING** Repo is still work in progress.
+Check the to-do list for current status. ‼️

 ## Requirements